tlhunter/plot-designer/README.md

-# Three Act Structure
+# Plot Designer

+Try the [Plot Designer](https://thomashunter.name/plot-designer/) online.
 This is a simple drag and drop browser UI for designing story plots.
+Project _only_ works on desktop for now.

 ![Screenshot](./screenshot.png)